RobinDederichs/EinfWebEng/README.md

 # EinfWebEng
-Repository for the lecture "Einführung in Web Engineering"
+Repository for the lecture "Einführung in Web Engineering" from Robin Dederichs, rdeder2s